pdstools.explanations.ExplanationsUtils

 polars.DataFrame

-get_list(context_infos: List[ContextInfo] | None = None, with_partition_col: bool = False) List[ContextInfo]
+get_list(context_infos: list[ContextInfo] | None = None, with_partition_col: bool = False) list[ContextInfo]

 Get the list of context information filtered by the provided context information.